Tymewalk/EfficientEnigma/README.md

     python3.5 config.py

-You will be prompted for your token and a couple of other options.
+You will be prompted for your bot's token.

 Step 4: Run the bot:

     python3.5 bot.py

 It is advised to do this in a `screen` session, so you don't have a terminal sitting there open.

+## Configuration
+Anyone with a role titled "EfficientEnigma Admin" may use the bot's internal configuration commands to set up the bot for their server.